binitdatta/collage-java-for-absolute-freshers/OOPS_README.md

 - 11. This decision about what exact version / definition of the method to call is made later in runtime rather than early in compile time.
 - 12. Because this made decision is made dynamically , this process is called dynamic linking and also called late binding.
 - 13. Why binding: Becase the runtime binds the call later during the actual runtime to the actual method
+- 14. In statement like Mammal deer = new Deer(), the Mammal is the Reference Type or you can Data Type but the Deer/Cheetah on the right side is the object type.
+- 15. The Java Runtime (or C++/C# Runtime) checks if the Object type has overridden certain behavior/method in its class Deer.java/Cheetah/java etc. If it has, then the Java runtime calls the method / behavior of the object type which is more specific, not the reference type which is on the left.
+- 16. This determination is done later in the runtime and that is why it called Late Binding.
 ```

 # What is a Class